5 common geothermal energy myths debunked

 Geothermal heat pumps can be used just about anywhere in the United States because all areas have nearly constant shallow ground temperatures — although systems in different locations will have varying degrees of efficiency and cost savings.

-Topics: Architectural Firms, Associations / Organizations, Building Owners and Managers, Construction Firms, Energy Saving Products, Engineering Firms, Environmental Firms, Geothermal Heating and Cooling, Healthy & Comfortable Buildings, HVAC - Heating & Cooling & Ventilation, Indoor Air Quality (IAQ), Sustainable Communities, Technology, Urban Planning and Design, Ventilation
+Topics: Architectural Firms, Associations / Organizations, Building Owners and Managers, Construction Firms, Energy Saving Products, Engineering Firms, Environmental Firms, Geothermal Heating and Cooling, Healthy & Comfortable Buildings, HVAC - Heating, Cooling, and Ventilation, Indoor Air Quality (IAQ), Sustainable Communities, Technology, Urban Planning and Design, Ventilation

 Companies: U.S. Department of Energy